Wildfires often occur in bogs and forest areas during very hot weather.

 People with COVID-19 are at increased risk from wildfire smoke during the pandemic

 - People who currently have, or who are recovering from COVID-19, may be at increased risk of health effects from exposure to wildfire smoke due to compromised heart or lung function related to COVID-19.

 Who is most at risk from wildfire smoke?

-- People of low socioeconomic status, including those who are homeless and with limited access to medical care
+- People who may not have many options or supports, including those who are homeless and with limited access to medical care.

 Where can I find information about current air quality and COVID-19 in my area?